usmqe/usmqe-testdoc/web/alerting/utilization_gluster.rst

         * ``[BRICK]`` is brick path.
    :result:
-        When the volume is filled by 75%, the threshold is breached and Tendrl should sent notification about this.
+        When the volume is filled by 75%, the threshold is breached and Tendrl should sent alert about this.

-        When the brick is filled by 75%, the threshold is breached and Tendrl should sent notification about this.
+        When the brick is filled by 75%, the threshold is breached and Tendrl should sent alert about this.
-        Check for messages in Web Admin UI, SMNP and mail.

 .. test_action::
    :step: